AkeyLab/LongHap/README.md

                         If provided allele coverage will be saved to this file as npy (.npy).
 Sites with one allele absent from reads bill be ignored.
 Allows faster re-runs.
   --output_unphaseable_variants OUTPUT_UNPHASEABLE_VARIANTS
                         If provided unphaseable variants will be saved to this file as npz.
 Allows faster re-runs.
-  --use_all_methylated_sites
+  --output_differentially_methylated_sites OUTPUT_DIFFERENTIALLY_METHYLATED_SITES
+                        Write differentially methylated files used by longhap to infer transitions to file --use_all_methylated_sites
                         Whether to use all methylated sites or not.
 If False, at most 25,000 methylated sites per transition are used.
 This guarantees fast runtimes and does not seem to sacrifice accuracy.
+[False]
-[False] --force               If transition matrix output is provided and file already exists this file will be loaded by default unless --force is set.
+  --force               If transition matrix output is provided and file already exists this file will be loaded by default unless --force is set.
 Then the transition matrix will be re-inferred.
   --log LOG             Log file
   -v, --verbose         Print logging information to stdout
 ```